IsabelaAyres/IsabelaAyres/README.md

 <h1 align="center">Hi 👋, I'm Isabela</h1>
 <h3 align="center">Passionate about turning data into actionable insights through Data Science and Anaytics</h3>

-- 🔭 I’m currently working at Arcadis **as Data Analyst**
+- 🔭 I’m currently working at Arcadis **as Senior Data Analyst**

-- 🌱 I'm currently enrolled in a Postgraduate Specialization **Data Science and Analytics at PUC-Rio**
+- 🌱 I'm a Production Engineer and currently enrolled in a Postgraduate Specialization **Data Science and Analytics at PUC-Rio**

+- 👩‍💻 Counting on +6 years of hands-on experience with Planning, Control and Analysis.
+Pattern recognition and algorithmic thinking skills for data processing and analysis through the development of strategic dashboards that enables data-driven decision making.

+- 📊 Expertise in Data Analytics, Data Mining, Data Visualization and Automations using technologies such as Excel, VBA, Power BI, SharePoint, Power Automate, Project, Python, Power Query and SQL Server.

+- 💕 My true calling is turning data into actionable insights!

 - 📫 How to reach me **isabela.ayr@gmail.com**